Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 For recent use

-The saliva test is generally preferred when recent use needs to be detected, especially in the context of road safety, workplace safety, or self-monitoring.
+The saliva test is generally preferred when recent use needs to be detected, notably in the context of road safety, workplace safety, or self-monitoring.

 Access saliva tests